 Launched in 2014, the Australia – China Lab offers the MBA students access to a global experience that involves approaching an actual business problem.
 Five IMBA students from Fudan School of Management and five MBA students from University of Queensland Business School consult with client companies interested in entering or expanding its position in the Australian market or in the Chinese markets.
 The project will be conducted under the guidance of faculty mentors from Fudan School of Management and UQ Business School.

 Launched in 2011, the Portugal-China Lab provides students with a breadth of academic curriculum and a unique learning experience in an overseas environment.
-Each year, a company in Portugal selects a business project to be developed by MBA students and sponsors the initiative.
+Each year, a company in Portugal or in China selects a business project to be developed by MBA students and sponsors the initiative.
 The project team is composed of 3 Fudan MBA students and 3 Lisbon MBA students who are to work together in summer for 7 or 8 weeks (the first two weeks in China, next three or four weeks of virtual work, and the final two weeks in Portugal).
 They are mentored by the faculty both from Lisbon MBA and Fudan School of Management.